facebook/sapling/website/docs/dev/internals/internal-difference-hg.md

 For repo references such as bookmarks and remote bookmarks, Mercurial tracks them in individual files like `.hg/bookmarks`.
-Sapling uses [MetaLog](./metalog) to track them so changes are across state files are atomic.
+Sapling uses [MetaLog](./metalog) to track them so changes across state files are atomic.

 ## Protocols